 - HTML / URLs

-- SharePoint Pages
+- SharePoint pages

-- SharePoint Lists
+- SharePoint lists

 - And more

 This example takes you through printing a Word document to PDF.
-From a high-level perspective, the workflow will look as follows:

-Create a new Flow and use the SharePoint Online trigger ‘When an item is created or modified’.
-Fill out the URL for the site collection and select the relevant SharePoint list from the dropdown menu.
+Create a new flow and use the When an item is created or modified trigger for SharePoint Online.
+Fill out the URL for the site address and select the relevant SharePoint list from the dropdown menu.

-Insert Muhimbi's ‘Convert document’ action and fill it out as per the screenshot displayed below.
-Naturally, you will need to substitute the Source file name and Source file content with suitable values.
+Insert Muhimbi’s Convert document action and fill it out as shown in the screenshot displayed below.
+You’ll need to substitute the Source file name and Source file content fields with suitable values.

-3: Create a file
+3: Creating a File

-4: Publish the workflow
+4: Publishing the Workflow

 Publish the workflow and upload an MS Word or MS Excel file.
-After a few seconds, the Flow will trigger and a PDF file will be printed and saved in the target location.
+After a few seconds, the flow will trigger and a PDF file will be printed and saved in the target location.

 Please consider the following when using Power Automate: